krishsethu/AAI-520-Final-Team-Project/README.md

 Matplotlib & Seaborn: For generating static plots and visualizations.

-Project Description

-Project Overview
+10. Project Overview:

 This project implements a multi-agent system where specialized agents collaborate to perform a comprehensive stock analysis.
 The architecture is as follows:

-ResearchAgent (Base Class): Provides all agents with core capabilities like logging and persistent memory.
+a) ResearchAgent (Base Class): Provides all agents with core capabilities like logging and persistent memory.

-OrchestratorAgent / FinancialAnalysisSystem: The central coordinator that manages the workflow.
+b) OrchestratorAgent / FinancialAnalysisSystem: The central coordinator that manages the workflow.

-DataAgent: Ingests quantitative data (stock prices, financials, technical indicators like RSI and MACD) from the Yahoo Finance API.
+c) DataAgent: Ingests quantitative data (stock prices, financials, technical indicators like RSI and MACD) from the Yahoo Finance API.

-NewsAgent: A sophisticated agent that ingests news from NewsAPI.org and performs a multi-stage Prompt Chain:
+d) NewsAgent: A sophisticated agent that ingests news from NewsAPI.org and performs a multi-stage Prompt Chain:

-Preprocessing: Cleans text.
+e) Preprocessing: Cleans text.

-Classification: Uses the cardiffnlp/twitter-roberta-base-sentiment-latest model with prompt engineering to determine sentiment.
+f) Classification: Uses the cardiffnlp/twitter-roberta-base-sentiment-latest model with prompt engineering to determine sentiment.

-Routing: Categorizes news for specialized sub-analyzers.
+g) Routing: Categorizes news for specialized sub-analyzers.

-Summarization: Uses the facebook/bart-large-cnn model.
+11. LLM MODEL USED: Uses the facebook/bart-large-cnn model.

-Evaluation: Scores its own analysis quality for a feedback loop.
+12. Evaluation: Scores its own analysis quality for a feedback loop.

-AnalysisAgent: The synthesizer that receives data from the DataAgent and NewsAgent.
+13. AnalysisAgent: The synthesizer that receives data from the DataAgent and NewsAgent.
 It uses a weighted model to calculate an overall score and generate a final investment decision and reasoning.

-VisualizationEngine: Generates all charts and plots.
+14. VisualizationEngine: Generates all charts and plots.

-Dataset
+16. Dataset

 The system operates on real-time data fetched from two primary external sources: